nasa/SROMPy/docs/example.rst

 Step 1: Define target random variable, initialize model, generate reference solution
 -------------------------------------------------------------------------------------
-Begin by importing the needed SROMPy classes as well as the SpringMass1D class that defines the spring mass model:
+Begin by importing the needed SROMPy classes as well as the SpringMassModel class that defines the spring mass model:

 .. code-block:: python